G2S2 CAPITAL INC. FILES EARLY WARNING REPORT FOR INVESTMENT IN KNIGHT THERAPEUTICS INC.

 News provided byG2S2 Capital Inc.

-HALIFAX, NS, March 20, 2025 /CNW/ - G2S2 Capital Inc. ("G2S2") announces that its wholly owned subsidiary has disposed of 50,000 common shares of Knight Therapeutics Inc. ("Knight"), representing approximately 0.05% of the outstanding common shares of Knight.
-G2S2's wholly owned subsidiary, Armco Alberta Inc., disposed of the common shares on March 20th, 2025, through the facilities of the Toronto Stock Exchange at a price of $6.40 per share (the "Disposition").
+HALIFAX, NS, March 23, 2025 /CNW/ - G2S2 Capital Inc. ("G2S2") announces that its wholly owned subsidiary has disposed of common shares ("Shares") of Knight Therapeutics Inc. ("Knight") and no longer holds over 10% of Knight's outstanding Shares.

+On March 21, 2025, G2S2's wholly owned subsidiary, Armco Alberta Inc., disposed of 2,500,000 Shares of Knight through the facilities of the Toronto Stock Exchange at a price of $6.30 per share (the "Disposition"), representing approximately 2.51% of the outstanding Shares.

-Prior to the Disposition, G2S2 beneficially owned and exercised control over an aggregate of 10,085,300 common shares of Knight, representing approximately 10.13% of the outstanding shares.
-Immediately after the Disposition, G2S2 beneficially owns and exercises control over an aggregate of 10,035,300 common shares of Knight, representing approximately 10.08% of the outstanding shares.
+Prior to the Disposition, G2S2 beneficially owned and exercised control over an aggregate of 10,035,300 Shares of Knight, representing approximately 10.08% of the outstanding shares.
+Immediately after the Disposition, G2S2 beneficially owns and exercises control over an aggregate of 7,535,300 Shares of Knight, representing approximately 7.57% of the outstanding shares.

 The shares were disposed of for investment purposes.
 G2S2 may, from time to time, depending on market and other conditions, increase or decrease its beneficial ownership, control or direction over common shares of Knight through market transactions, private agreements, or otherwise.

-In accordance with National Instrument 62-103 – The Early Warning System and Related Take-Over Bid and Insider Reporting Issues, G2S2 has filed an early warning report regarding this transaction under Knight's profile on SEDAR+ (www.sedarplus.ca).
+In accordance with National Instrument 62-103 – The Early Warning System and Related Take-Over Bid and Insider Reporting Issues, G2S2 will file an early warning report regarding this transaction under Knight's profile on SEDAR+ (www.sedarplus.ca).
 Knight's head office is located at 3400 De Maisonneuve W., Suite 1055, Montreal, Quebec, H3Z 3B8.

 About G2S2